KeerCode/Pianly-1.0.0/README.md

 A free, open-source piano practice app.
 Upload any MusicXML or MIDI file, or try a built-in demo piece, and Pianly guides you through each note in real time — using your microphone or MIDI keyboard.

-No paywall.
-No account.
-Just play.
+With Pianly, you don't have to worry about any "Free Practice!" message, where if you open the sheet music you get hit with a paywall.

+I made this for the frustrated like me, who spent hours trying to find a way to learn and relax with piano, just to be met with greedy companies.

-Please consider donating once I set up a donation link lol.
-I need some money to train a new mic ML i'm working on.
+While it is open source, if you'd want to show appreciation/support, please consider donating once I set up a donation link lol.
+I need some money to train a new mic ML I'm working on.
+Currently, MIDI is your best bet.

 I'll also need some money to put this on the app store.

+For now, enjoy, more features will be coming your way.

+## IMPORTANT
+The app is currently unsigned, which is why computers tend to say it's corrupt/missing files.
+To get through the process of getting the annoying message out, apple wants 99 dollars and Microsoft wants more money to get the app signed.

+Please let me know if you guys know someone who could help me out with this.

+But for now, to get around them, scroll to releases

+While MIDI works very well, the mic has some troubles with latency.

+The visualizer also has a bug when you change the speed in the middle of a listening session, where the notes just move to a random point.

 ## Features

+Please do recommend any features you would like to see as well as any bugs in the issues tab.

 ### Sheet Music Practice